 What do privacy zones look like on the Ring app or in a video recording?

 Privacy zones appear as black rectangles in the Ring app and on video.
+As you can see in the image below, the door has a privacy zone around it.

 How many privacy zones can I create?